-Ms. Streisinger is an attorney and retired in 2011 as director of the Oregon Department of Consumer and Business Services (DCBS).
+Ms. Streisinger is an attorney by background and retired in 2011 as director of the Oregon Department of Consumer and Business Services (DCBS).
 She was a clerk at the U.S. Supreme Court before joining the Portland law firm of Lindsay Hart Neil & Weigler.
 She became legal counsel to Oregon’s governor in 1987, and from 1991 to 2001 was general counsel to the Port of Portland.
 Former Governor Ted Kulongoski appointed her as DCBS director in 2003.
-She is active in the Portland City Club and volunteers as a financial coach with Innovative Changes, a nonprofit community development financial institution that provides financial education and asset-building opportunities.
+She volunteers as a tax preparer with CASH Oregon, a nonprofit focused on improving the financial health of low-income working families and individuals.

 Sen. Lee Beyer (D-Springfield)

 Sen. Beyer has served more than a decade in the Oregon Legislature—in both the House and Senate—and is the former chairman of the Oregon Public Utility Commission, from which he retired in 2010 after nine years.
 He is currently chair of the Senate Business and Transportation Committee.
 He has served on the Oregon Global Warming Commission, the Governor’s Energy Planning Council, the National Association of Regulatory Utility Commissioners (NARUC) Electricity Committee, and as Director of the Western Electricity Coordinating Council.
 He worked professionally for more than 25 years in business and industrial development.
 He is an elected Director of the Willamalane Parks & Recreation District, the Wildish Community Theater Board, and is a former Springfield city councilor.